-Apart from North Greenville University, Cooper Union in New York, New York, Franklin W. Olin College of Engineering in Needham, Massachusetts, Rhodes College in Memphis, Tennessee, Trinity University in San Antonio, Texas, and the New England Conservatory of Music in Boston, Massachusetts made the grade -- each offering non-need based aid to roughly half of its students.
+Apart from North Greenville University, Vanguard University of Southern California, in Costa Mesa, the Webb Institute in Glen Cove, New York, and Franklin W. Olin College of Engineering in Needham, Massachusetts made the grade — each offering non-need based aid to roughly half of its students.

 BestColleges, an online college directory, publishes a roster of 50 schools that offer the best financial aid packages to cash-strapped students whose family income falls below $48,000 per year.
 Top on their list are the University of Texas – Pan American in Edinburg, Texas, California State University at Dominguez Hills in Carson, California, the University of North Texas in Denton, Texas, California State University at Los Angeles, and CUNY Lehman College in the Bronx, New York.

-And, a 2017 report by Money Magazine identified the schools on its Best College Values list that combine educational quality, affordabilty and alumni success.
+And, a 2022 report by Money Magazine identified the schools on its Best College Values list that combine educational quality, affordability, and alumni success.

 Free-tuition policies are the holy grail of financial aid packages, but they are few and far between.

-The dozen or so colleges that offer free tuition, including Cooper Union in New York City and College of the Ozarks in Point Lookout, Missouri, most often still require students to cover the costs of room and board, along with books and incidentals.
+The dozen or so colleges that offer free tuition, including Alice Lloyd College in Pippa Passas, Kentucky, Barclay College in Haviland, Kansas, Berea College in Berea, Kentucky and College of the Ozarks in Point Lookout, Missouri, most often still require students to cover the costs of room and board, along with books and incidentals.
 In some cases, students are also required to work during the academic year to demonstrate commitment.

 But that’s, literally, a small price to pay.
-According to the College Board, tuition, fees and room and board for full-time in-state students averaged $20,090 at public four-year colleges and universities in 2016/17 and $45,370 at private nonprofit four-year schools.3 (Calculator: How Much Do I Need to Save for College?)
+According to the College Board, tuition, fees and room and board for full-time in-state students averaged $27,940 at public four-year in-state colleges and universities in 2022-23 and $57,570 at private nonprofit four-year schools.3 (Calculator: How much do I need to save for college?)

 No-loan schools for low-income students